gem5/website/_pages/mailing_list.md

 There are three mailing lists for gem5:

-* gem5-dev@gem5.org : For discussions regarding gem5 development.
+* **gem5-dev@gem5.org** : For discussions regarding gem5 development.
+Those wishing to post to and/or receive mail from the list should subscribe by sending an email to [gem5-dev-join@gem5.org](mailto:gem5-dev-join@gem5.org) or at <https://harmonylists.io/list/gem5-dev.gem5.org>.
+* **gem5-users@gem5.org** : For general discussions about gem5 and its use.
+Those wishing to post to and/or receive mail from the list should subscribe by sending an email to [gem5-users-join@gem5.org](mailto:gem5-users-join@gem5.org) or at <https://harmonylists.io/list/gem5-users.gem5.org>.
+* **gem5-announce@gem5.org** : For general gem5 announcements.
+Those wishing to receive mail from this list should subscribe by sending an email to [gem5-announce-join@gem5.org](mailto:gem5-announce-join@gem5.org) or at <https://harmonylists.io/list/gem5-announce.gem5.org>.

 Bug reports should be submitted to our [Jira Issue Tracker](https://gem5.atlassian.net).
-Those withing to post and/or receive mail from the list should subscribe by sending an email to gem5-dev-join@gem5.org or at <https://harmonylists.io/list/gem5-dev.gem5.org>.
-* gem5-users : For general discussions about gem5 and its use.
-Those wishing to post and/or receive mail from the list should subscribe by sending an email to gem5-users-join@gem5.org or at <https://harmonylists.io/list/gem5-users.gem5.org>.
-* gem5-announce@gem5.org : For general gem5 announcements.
-Those wishing to receive mail from this list should subscribe by sending an email to gem5-announce-join@gem5.org or at <https://harmonylists.io/list/gem5-announce.gem5.org>.

 # Mail Archive